MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_Forms.md

 1. Expand **Display**.

-1. Drag the **Timeline** control to the middle pane of the General tab.
+1. Drag the **Timeline** control to the middle column of the General tab.

 1. Select **Tree view** on the left-hand side of the form designer, expand **General** tab, and select the **New Section**.